Azure IoT Hub Device Provisioning Service (DPS) support for virtual networks

 }

-To use the sample with a private endpoint, the highlighted code above would be changed to use the service endpoint for your DPS resource.
+To use the sample with a private endpoint, the highlighted code in the previous example would be changed to use the service endpoint for your DPS resource.
 For example, if your service endpoint was mydps.azure-devices-provisioning.net, the code would look as follows.

 static const char* global_prov_uri = "global.azure-devices-provisioning.net";